Normative framework for deriving neural networks with multi-compartmental neurons and non-Hebbian plasticity: Nonnegative Similarity Matching

 As discussed in Sec.~\ref{sec:ICA}, ICA is a statistical method for factorizing sensory inputs into independent components.
 A special case is called Nonnegative ICA (NICA), which assumes a generative model in which the mixture of stimuli is a linear combination of uncorrelated, nonnegative sources; i.e., $\x_t=\A\s_t$, where $\s_t$ denotes the nonnegative vector of source intensities, $\A$ is a mixing matrix and $\x_t$ denotes the vector of mixed stimuli.
 The goal of NICA is to infer the nonnegative source vectors $\s_t$ from the mixture vectors $\x_t$.
 Both the linear additivity of stimuli and nonnegativity of the sources are reasonable assumptions in biological applications.
 For example, in olfaction, concentrations of odorants are both additive and nonnegative.

 While NICA cannot be expressed as a GPSP problem, it can be solved using the nonnegative similarity matching framework. \citet{pehlevan2017blind} solved NICA with an online algorithm that can be implemented in a 2-layer network with point neurons and Hebbian/anti-Hebbian learning rules, where each layer is derived from a separate objective function.
 The 2 objective functions can be combined into a single nonnegative similarity matching objective of the form \eqref{eq:nnobjective} with $\bxi_t=\x_t$ and $\B_t=(\x_t-\langle\x_t\rangle)(\x_t-\langle\x_t\rangle)^\top$.
-Starting from the nonnegative similarity matching objective, we derived an online algorithm for solving NICA that maps onto a single-layer network \citep{lipshutz2022single}.
-Each output neuron has two compartments --- a dendritic compartment and a somatic compartment --- and the output of the somatic compartment is rectified.
+Starting from the nonnegative similarity matching objective, we derived an online algorithm for solving NICA that maps onto a single-layer network with multi-compartmental neurons and non-Hebbian plasticity \citep{lipshutz2022single}.

+At each time step $t$ the NN receives inputs $\x_t$ which is projected onto the feedforward weights to generate the dendritic current $\bfc_t$, which is stored in a separate compartment from the NN outputs $\z_t=\bzeta_t$.
+The fast neural dynamics are given by